 The system of internal control is designed to manage risk to a tolerable level rather than to eliminate it.
-The system therefore seeks to provide reasonable and not absolute assurance that assets are safeguarded, transactions authorised and properly recorded and that material errors or irregularities are either prevented or detected in a timely way.
+The system therefore seeks to provide reasonable and not absolute assurance that assets are safeguarded, transactions authorised and properly recorded and that material errors or irregularities are either prevented or detected in a timely manner.
 The system requires that the Director General exercise stringent control and report any significant control failures to the Board.

-The system of internal control has been in place in the Irish Takeover Panel for the year ended 30 June 2023 and up to the date of approval of the financial statements.
-The System of Internal Control is built on a framework of:
+The system of internal control has been in place in the Panel for the year ended 30 June 2024 and up to the date of approval of the financial statements.
+The System of Internal Control which seeks to take account of the challenges presented on adequate segregation of duties given that the Panel has a small number of employees and only one senior executive is built on a framework of: